I am both the executor and trustee of a California estate. What are my responsibilities?

 In conclusion, the responsibilities of an executor and trustee are numerous and in some cases may vary.
 If you are named as both under your loved ones’ estate documents, it is therefore vital that you understand the tasks that lay ahead.
-Our article, Administering an Estate in California: 10 Important Tasks, provides additional information about the administration process.
 For guidance administering the probate estate and trust of your loved one, contact an experienced San Diego probate court lawyer today.
 Feel free to call our toll-free number at (888) 443-6590 for a free consultation.
 If you would like to fill out our quick and easy contact form instead, feel free to do so.
 We have years of experience helping hundreds of clients through the probate process and it would be our pleasure to assist you as well.
 No one should have to go through this process alone.

 A person or organization that has been given responsibility for managing someone else’s property or money through a Trust.
-There are different types of trusts, including Totten Trusts, Special Needs Trusts, Testamentary Trusts, Living Trust, and many others.
-The type of trust will determine the exact actions a Trustee must take in order to perform their job.
+There are different types of trusts, including Totten Trusts, Special Needs Trusts, Testamentary Trusts, Living Trusts, and many others.
+The type of trust will determine the exact actions a Trustee must take to perform their job.

 A person who benefits from a trust, will, or life insurance policy.
 This includes heir, heiress, inheritor, legatee; recipient, receiver, payee, donee, assignee; devisee, grantee.

-Person named in a Will as the person who will make sure that the instructions in the Will are followed.
-They are responsible for executing the Will, and are either appointed by the court or by the deceased person.
+The person named in a Will is the person who will make sure that the instructions in the Will are followed.
+They are responsible for executing the Will and are either appointed by the court or by the deceased person.
 They are responsible for taking care of a deceased person’s financial obligations.
 Financial obligations include disposing of property and paying bills and taxes.
 The executor must also make certain that the deceased last wishes are carried out according to the Will.